Julia-Tempering/Pigeons.jl/docs/src/correctness.md

 In this case, since the model is built-in, the check passed successfully as expected.
 But what if you had a third-party target distribution that is not multi-threaded friendly?
-I.e. it may write in global variables or other non-thread safe construct.
+I.e. it may write in global variables or other non-thread safe constructs.
 Then you can probably still  use your thread-naive target over MPI *processes*.
 For example, if the thread-unsafety comes from the use of global variables, then each process will have its own copy of the global variables.